 - Radioactive waste management;

 - Using X-ray examination systems for luggage and cargoes control, X-ray inspection at public places and sites, nuclear forensics;

 In relation to exposure from man-made sources the two distinct groups of people are considered:

 - Members of the public

-X-rays and medical procedures, such as diagnostic X-rays, nuclear medicine, and radiation therapy, are the most significant sources of man-made radiation exposure to the public.
-To a lesser degree, members of the public are exposed to radiation from consumer products, building materials, combustible fuels, airport X-ray systems etc.
+Medical procedures, such as X-rays diagnostics, nuclear medicine, and radiation therapy, are the most significant contributors in man-made exposure by ionising radiation to the public.
+To a lesser degree, members of the public are exposed to radiation from consumer products, building materials, combustible fuels, X-ray security systems, etc.